-Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our lead product candidate, tovorafenib (DAY101).
-The success of tovorafenib (DAY101), will depend on several factors, including the following:
+Our ability to generate product revenue, which we do not expect will occur in the near future, if ever, will depend heavily on the successful development and eventual commercialization of our lead product candidate, tovorafenib (DAY101).
+The success of tovorafenib (DAY101) will depend on several factors, including the following:

-- successful and timely completion of current and future clinical trials resulting in attractive, competitive target product profiles; - acceptance of NDAs by the U.S. Food and Drug Administration, or FDA, or other similar clinical trial applications from foreign regulatory authorities for our future clinical trials for our pipeline product candidates; - timely and successful enrollment of patients in, and completion of, clinical trials with favorable results; - demonstration of safety, efficacy and acceptable risk-benefit profiles of our product candidates to the satisfaction of the FDA and foreign regulatory agencies and attractive to physicians, patients, advocates, payors and caregivers; - our ability, or that of our collaborators, to develop and obtain clearance or approval of companion diagnostics, on a timely basis, or at all, and an adequate supply of these companion diagnostics and access to these companion diagnostics that outpaces demand; - receipt and related terms of marketing approvals from applicable regulatory authorities, including the completion of any required post-marketing studies or trials and available funding to perform any post-marketing commitments; - raising additional funds necessary to complete clinical development of and commercialize our product candidates; - obtaining and maintaining patent, trade secret and other intellectual property protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of our product candidates and ensuring a resilient, effective supply chain that produces supply that outpaces demand; - developing and implementing marketing and reimbursement strategies, as well as adequate demand forecasts for supply and sales planning; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others in a market where promotional sales approaches are rapidly moving to digital platforms and rep access to major institutions remains uncertain; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors underpinned by adequate health economic data and a meaningful value proposition; - effectively competing with other therapies, including those that have not yet entered the market; - effectively competing with other companies in the pharmaceutical and biotechnology industries, which are characterized by rapidly advancing technologies, intense competition and a strong emphasis on proprietary and novel products and product candidates; - obtaining and maintaining third-party payor coverage and adequate reimbursement in both public and private payor spaces across multiple countries; - obtaining appropriate support from patient advocacy organizations;
+- successful and timely completion of current and future clinical trials resulting in attractive, competitive target product profiles, including our frontline pivotal Phase 3 FIREFLY-2 trial; - the results of our ongoing clinical trial for tovorafenib (DAY101) and Phase 1b/2 umbrella master trial of tovorafenib (DAY101) as a monotherapy and in combination with pimasertib meeting clinical endpoints; - acceptance of NDAs by the U.S. Food and Drug Administration, or FDA, or other similar clinical trial applications from foreign regulatory authorities for our future clinical trials for our pipeline product candidates; - timely and successful enrollment of patients in, and completion of, clinical trials with favorable results; - demonstration of safety, efficacy and acceptable risk-benefit profiles of our product candidates to the satisfaction of the FDA and foreign regulatory agencies and attractiveness of our product candidates to physicians, patients, advocates, payors and caregivers; - our ability, or that of our collaborators, to develop and obtain clearance or approval of companion diagnostics, on a timely basis, or at all, and an adequate supply of these companion diagnostics and access to these companion diagnostics that outpaces demand; - receipt and related terms of marketing approvals from applicable regulatory authorities, including the completion of any required post-marketing studies or trials and available funding to perform any post-marketing commitments; - raising additional funds necessary to complete clinical development of and commercialize our product candidates; - obtaining and maintaining patent, trade secret and other intellectual property protection and regulatory exclusivity for our product candidates; - making arrangements with third-party manufacturers, or establishing manufacturing capabilities, for both clinical and commercial supplies of our product candidates and ensuring a resilient, effective supply chain that produces supply that outpaces demand; - · developing and implementing marketing and reimbursement strategies, as well as adequate demand forecasts for supply and sales planning; - establishing sales, marketing and distribution capabilities and launching commercial sales of our products, if and when approved, whether alone or in collaboration with others in a market where promotional sales approaches are rapidly moving to digital platforms and rep access to major institutions remains uncertain; - acceptance of our products, if and when approved, by patients, the medical community and third-party payors underpinned by adequate health economic data and a meaningful value proposition; - effectively competing with other therapies, including those that have not yet entered the market; - effectively competing with other companies in the pharmaceutical and biotechnology industries, which are characterized by rapidly advancing technologies, intense competition and a strong emphasis on proprietary and novel products and product candidates; - obtaining and maintaining third-party payor coverage and adequate reimbursement in both public and private payor spaces across multiple countries; - obtaining appropriate support from patient advocacy organizations; - effectively shaping the market in the early years following launch to help providers understand a new way of thinking about treating these patients;

-- effectively shaping the market in the early years following launch to help providers understand a new way of thinking about treating these patients; - addressing any delays in our ongoing and planned clinical trials resulting from factors related to any major natural disaster or significant political event, including the COVID-19 pandemic and the war in Ukraine; - protecting and enforcing our rights in our intellectual property portfolio; and - maintaining a continued acceptable safety profile of the products following approval.
+- addressing any delays in our ongoing and planned clinical trials resulting from factors related to any macroeconomic conditions, major natural disaster, public health epidemic or significant political event, including inflation, changes in interest rates, turmoil in the global banking system and the war in Ukraine; - protecting and enforcing our rights in our intellectual property portfolio; and - maintaining a continued acceptable safety profile of the products following approval.